pop-os/docs/src/customize-pop/keyboard-settings.md

 ## Customizing Keyboard Shortcuts

 Pop!\_OS includes default shortcuts to provide intuitive and efficient navigation throughout the system.
 See [Navigate Pop!\_OS](/navigate-pop/navigate-pop.md) to learn about default window manipulation and navigation shortcuts in Pop!\_OS.
-The Keyboard Shortcuts section allows customization of existing shortcuts and adding new shortcuts.
+Customize existing shortcuts and add new shortcuts in the `Keyboard Shortcuts` section.

 ### Customize an Existing Shortcut